 Used in the treatment of Bulging Discs, Sciatica, Osteoarthritis, Spondylolisthesis and Nerve Root compression to decrease pain and improve spinal mobility of the neck, back and lower back.
 To learn more about Spinal Decompression Therapy click here.

 - Exercise Therapy:

 A progressive exercise program to regain flexibility, strength and function.
-It involves retraining muscle stability, core strength and focuses on regaining functional independence with regards to activities of daily life.
+It involves retraining muscle stability, and core strength and focuses on regaining functional independence with regard to activities of daily life.
 It includes a home program.
 To learn more about Exercise Therapy click here.

 Has a positive effect on decreasing pain, releasing scar tissue/ painful trigger points and restoring balanced energy flow.
 To learn more about Acupuncture and IMS click here.

 Can assist in supporting the injured area thereby decreasing pain, spasm and swelling.
 It can also help to improve pain-free mobility and function in the healing stages of the injury.

 Shockwave Treatment is a non-surgical, non-invasive treatment that involves the delivery of high-energy sound waves to affected areas of the body to trigger the body’s own natural repair mechanisms and stimulate healing.
 It is a safe and effective treatment option.
 The recovery period is shorter than traditional invasive surgery and the procedure eliminates many of the risks associated with traditional surgery.
 Generally, 3 treatments are advocated with 1 week between treatments.